botanix-labs/Macbeth/book/run/rpc-server-docker.md

 ## GitHub

-Botanix docker images are released on docker hub.
+Botanix Docker images are released on Docker Hub.

 You can obtain the latest image with: